HairyFotr/linter/README.md

 #### Unnecessary if
     scala> if(a == b) true else false
-    <console>:9: warning: Remove the if and just use the condition.
+    <console>:9: warning: Remove the if expression and use the condition directly.
             if(a == b) true else false
             ^